nareshmadhur/studentverse/README.md

 - **Define Fee Structures**: Set up flexible fee structures for each student.
 You can define default hourly rates or create student-specific fees for different disciplines and session types.
 - **Track Payments**: Log every payment received from students, making it easy to keep track of who has paid and when.
 - **Generate Billing Statements**: Quickly generate professional billing statements for any student over any date range.
 The system automatically calculates charges based on attended classes and logs payments received.
 - **Secure Access**: The application uses Firebase Authentication, ensuring that only you can access your data.
+Email verification is required for all new accounts.
+- **Multi-Environment Data**: Manage separate data for `development`, `pre-prod`, and `production` environments within a single Firebase project, switchable from the Admin panel.

 ## Tech Stack